Sam Rutigliano

-Sam William Rutigliano (born July 1, 1931) is a former American football coach and current television football analyst for WEWS, the ABC affiliate in Cleveland.
+Sam William Rutigliano (born July 1, 1931) is an American former football coach who is a television football analyst for WEWS, the ABC affiliate in Cleveland.
 He served as the head coach for the Cleveland Browns of the National Football League (NFL) from 1978 to 1984, compiling a record of 47–50.
 Rutigliano was the head football coach at Liberty University from 1989 to 1999, tallying a mark of 67–53.

-Career
+Early life

 Rutigliano, the son of Italian immigrants, played high school football at Erasmus Hall High School in Brooklyn.
-He played college football at Tennessee, where he roomed with future professional wrestling star Lou Albano, and Tulsa.
+He played college football at East Central Junior College, Tennessee, where he roomed with future professional wrestling star Lou Albano, and Tulsa.
 He coached at the high school level in New York and Connecticut, including Horace Greeley High School in Chappaqua, NY and Greenwich High School.

+Coaching career

 He was then defensive backs coach at the University of Connecticut from 1964 to 1965 and the wide receivers coach at the University of Maryland in 1966.
-In 1967, he became a professional football assistant with the Denver Broncos in 1967.
+He became a professional football assistant with the Denver Broncos in 1967.
 He was an assistant with the New England Patriots, New York Jets, and New Orleans Saints over the next eleven years before being given the head coaching job for the Cleveland Browns in 1978.

 Over the next six years, Rutigliano was the coach of the famed "Kardiac Kids" Browns.
 He led the 1980 Browns to the AFC Central Division Championship.
 The final play of the Browns' playoff game with the Oakland Raiders would be the most memorable moment in Rutigliano's coaching career.
 Down 14–12 and within field goal range, Rutigliano decided to run one more play rather than kick a game-winning field goal.
 The play, called "Red Right 88", resulted in an end-zone interception with 41 seconds left that led to the Browns losing.
 Despite the early playoff exit, Rutigliano received NFL Coach of the Year honors for the 1980 season.

-Rutigliano was fired in 1984 after starting the season 1–7.
-He was replaced by Marty Schottenheimer.
+The Browns returned to the playoffs in 1982 in the strike-shortened season that saw them go 4-5 and rally around Paul McDonald as the quarterback for the last three games due to an injury to Sipe.
+They trailed by three to the Raiders at halftime but gave up 14 unanswered points and lost 27–10.
+After a 9–7 season the following year, Sipe left the Browns for the United States Football League.
+McDonald was left as the starter for Cleveland for 1984.
+After a stretch where the team went 1–7, Rutigliano was fired.
+He was replaced by defensive coordinator Marty Schottenheimer, who went 4–4 as interim coach and was later retained.
 In his six and a half seasons with the Browns, Rutigliano compiled a 47–50 record.

 After being let go by the Browns, Rutigliano served as an analyst for NBC Sports and ESPN for three years.
-In 1988, he was given the head coaching job at Liberty University, a post he would hold for eleven years until retiring in 2000.
+He also held football camps in Italy and was a consultant for the Italian Football League.